Mental Health Service - Recovery Through Supported Befriending

 *** Befrienders Highland is not a crisis support service, we can offer mental health recovery assistance to individuals who meet the criteria, and are in a period of relative stability at the time of referral.

-Types of befriending
+Types of befriending in our programme

-People can choose either Face-to-Face Befriending (Inverness, Nairn, Alness, Invergordon, Dingwall, Drumnadrochit, Caithness, and Skye & Lochalsh) or Distance Befriending (Telephone, Letter, Email, Video Call, or through Gaming), whichever best suits their needs and circumstances.
+As part of our Mental Health Recovery Programme people can choose either Face-to-Face Befriending (Inverness, Nairn, Alness, Invergordon, Dingwall, Drumnadrochit, Caithness, and Skye & Lochalsh) or Distance Befriending (Telephone, Letter, Email, Video Call, or through Gaming), whichever best suits their needs and circumstances.

 For Face-to-Face Befriending Friends must be able to independently meet their Befriender in a mutually agreed public place for social activities; our mental health volunteers are not able to visit people in their own homes, or in care homes.